Moving to China to teach English is a life-changing experience.

 There is no central heating in China but your bedroom may have an air-conditioning unit.

-Noise can be a problem especially when your neighbours decide to do some decorating.
+Noise can be a problem especially when your neighbours decide to do some decorating, like I have experienced.

 In China, sometimes there will be no water or electricity for several hours.
-The internet is quite robust in China but when it does go down, it can go down for up to 24 hours!
+The internet can also go down, so make sure you've got a back-up plan!

 My lounge room.